 FLAC is an associate member of the International Federation of Human Rights (FIDH) a Paris-based body that brings together 178 organisations working for human rights around the world, and is also a partner organisation of the Fundamental Rights Agency.

-- August 2, 2018 FLAC Conference on the legal implications of the public sector duty …
+- October 4, 2018 FLAC Conference on the legal implications of the Public Sector Duty …

 - View all related news »